 The title of this blog was inspired almost 40 years ago when I drove into West Virginia for the first time.
 I was on my way to check out an apartment that had been rented on my behalf near WVU, where I would finish my undergraduate degree in Chemistry.
 After I entered the state, I hopped on a 10-mile segment of the then unfinished I-79.
 A sign near an unfinished Rest Area said “Welcome to West Virginia” with “No Facilities” on a small sign that was screwed onto the bottom.

-The sentiment of that phrase has morphed from a whiney complaint of an 18 year old student who didn’t fully appreciate how lucky he was to even be attending college, to a badge of honor.
+The sentiment of that phrase has morphed from the whiney complaint of an 18 year old student who didn’t fully appreciate how lucky he was to even be attending college, to a badge of honor.
 In fact, “no facilities” has dominated my life and livelihood.
 As a systems developer, I have made my living creating what wasn’t included by the architects and builders.
 The systems that could be but weren’t, are the things I have spent 30+ years designing and building.
 Outside of work, I enjoy making things; furniture, cabinetry, new spaces in and around our house are all fertile ground for my hobbies.

-I have a small but loyal family that I may introduce over time.
+I have a small but loving family that I introduce over time.
 They are important to me, but they share information about themselves, or they choose not to share and I respect those choices.
 The topic I started this blog with, influence, is centered on this family, they are the people who consistently influence the course of my life.